 It aims to inspire young people to get creative with digital and develop core skills in science, technology and engineering.

 The current home of the micro:bit is now run by the non-profit organisation The micro:bit Foundation, taking the device to schools and maker spaces beyond the British Isles.

 What we've been up to

-Since the official launch of student micro:bits in March 2016, we've delivered micro:bits to students at over five thousand schools and hundreds of home schools, racked up a collective code editor use time of 8.3 years (and counting!) and we're teaming up with The Wellcome Trust to produce a never-before done scientific study with the Big Food Survey.
+Since the official launch of student micro:bits in March 2016, we've delivered micro:bits to students at over five thousand schools and hundreds of home schools, racked up a collective code editor use time of 8.3 years (and counting!) and we’ve been teaming up with some awesome BBC brands.

 An ever-growing library of micro:bit activities

 Not only does the micro:bit website offer over 250 activities, lesson plans and resources - you can find a list of all of our activities here- Computing At School is fostering its own growing collection of resources made by and for teachers.

 Even for those who like to jump straight in with our coding editors, we recommend that you give these diverse resources a look through.
 You may find something that will kick-start your imagination!